GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Heavy Weapons
 - equipped with a SPAS-12 shotgun loaded with slug rounds and a stationary HMG that can be set up and used by other Rikers even if the Heavy Weapons dies
 - has a riot helmet protecting him from headshots, but it can be destroyed with about half a clip of assault rifle ammo
-- his HMG can be destroyed on his back, preventing him from deploying it
+- the HMG on his back can be destroyed, preventing it from being deployed
 - if the player gets too close, or all Rikers in the area die, the HMG detonates
 - elites have an HMG that fires explosive rounds at a slower pace but doesn't inflict bleed damage